am8850/k8s-calico-netpol/README.md

 ## Problem

-Many believe that namespace provides network isolation, but this is not the case.
+Many believe that kubernetes namespaces provides network traffioc isolation, but this is not the case.
 Try this:

 ```bash
 # Create a dev namespace